jonnyweatherly/aajonusnet/md/Interviews/Paul Andrews Interview.md

 I ate one stick of unsalted raw butter with one banana four to eight times a day-that is, one to two pounds of unsalted raw butter per day.
-I ate raw eggs by themselves, Rockystyle, raw fish and raw chicken.
+I ate raw eggs by themselves, Rocky-style, raw fish and raw chicken.
 The fats in the unsalted raw butter, raw eggs and raw meats provided the nutrients necessary to cleanse and eliminate toxicity resultant from the mass destruction of cells, and to strengthen my body.
 The meats provided